Sarayudesu/Zero-Day-Attack-detection/README.md

 ## Overview

-Zero-Day Attack Detection is an advanced security tool designed to identify and mitigate zero-day vulnerabilities before they can be exploited by malicious actors.
-Utilizing cutting-edge AI and machine learning algorithms, this project aims to enhance the security of systems by detecting unknown threats in real-time.
+Zero-Day Attack Detection is an advanced security tool designed to identify and mitigate zero-day vulnerabilities before they can be exploited by malicious acttackers.
+Utilizing cutting-edge AI and machine learning algorithms (Autoecoders and MLP), this project aims to enhance the security of systems by detecting unknown threats.

 ## Features